CageDroneRF: A Large-Scale RF Benchmark and Toolkit for Drone Perception: Machine Learning Tasks and Baselines

 \subsubsection{Experimental Results and Baseline Performance}

-We evaluated MetaMax on our curated CDRF subset, achieving an overall accuracy of 75.15\%, with known class accuracy of 75.98\% and an unknown detection rate of 73.96\%.
-The detailed confusion matrix (Fig.~\ref{fig:osr_detailed_confusion}) reveals strong performance correlation with class size.
-Among the 265 unknown test samples, 196 (73.96\%) were correctly identified as novel.
-The binary confusion matrix for known vs. unknown discrimination is shown in Fig.~\ref{fig:osr_binary_confusion}.
-These results demonstrate both the promise and challenges of OSR for RF drone detection.
+{MetaMax achieves an overall accuracy of 75.15\%, with known class accuracy of 75.98\% and an unknown detection rate of 73.96\%.
+The detailed confusion matrix (Fig.~\ref{fig:osr_detailed_confusion}) reveals a strong correlation between performance and class size.
+Among the 265~unknown test samples, 196 (73.96\%) are correctly identified as novel.
+The binary confusion matrix for known vs.\ unknown discrimination is shown in Fig.~\ref{fig:osr_binary_confusion}.
+These results demonstrate both the promise and challenges of OSR for RF drone detection.}